 - Plot-Triggering Death: Her cornea being transplanted into Aya is the reason she's unaffected by Eve's powers of spontaneous combustion and forced Neo-Mitochondrial mutation, otherwise she would've never lived to fight against Mitochondria Eve in the first place.
 Her kidney being transplanted into Melissa Pierce leads to her becoming the unwilling host of Mitochondria Eve.
 The very plot of the game hinges on her dying and becoming an organ donor for those two characters.

 - Theme Twin Naming: Remove the first letter of her name and she and her twin sister are both gonna be named Aya.

 - Tragic Monster: Her body possessed the most evolutionary form of mitochondria, which led her to be host of the Original Eve.

-- True Final Boss: It's Maya's body possessed by Eve's mitochondria.
+- True Final Boss: The final boss of the EX Game mode, Purebred Eve, is Maya's body possessed by Eve's mitochondria.

 Debuted in Parasite Eve II